-They must also experience delusions and hallucinations at times no mood symptoms are present.
+Individuals with schizoaffective disorder must also experience delusions and hallucinations when no mood symptoms are present.
 Schizophrenic symptoms are prominent and primary in schizoaffective disorders.
 They are not secondary to mood disorder symptoms.

-Substance-induced psychosis has similar features to schizophrenia but is solely caused by the effects of a substance.
-To be diagnosed with a substance-induced psychotic disorder, a person must experience the following:
+To be diagnosed with a substance-induced psychotic disorder, a person must experience:

 - Prominent and elaborate drug-induced hallucinations

 - No insight that these hallucinations are caused by drugs

 - Prominent delusions that they believe are real or those that are acted upon

 To be diagnosed with substance-induced psychotic disorder, symptoms must occur during intoxication or withdrawal from a substance.
 Symptoms cannot occur exclusively in a delirious state and cannot be secondary to a psychotic disorder that is not substance-induced.

 For example, if someone experienced psychotic symptoms before they began using drugs or alcohol, it is likely that their substance use worsened or triggered an underlying condition.
 In this instance, substance-induced psychotic disorder is not applicable.